Willo is a slightly different take on the concept of the mouthpiece toothbrush, which I have been covering for some time here at Electric Teeth.

 Timeline of updates

-At the moment Willo’s the first 1000 production ready units will be shipping in September 2020.
+At the moment Willo’s working on making available 1000 production ready units.

 We will update this section of the page as time goes on with any further news on availability.